selsamman/proxily/README.md

 * The dispatching saga takes from a channel rather than taking an action pattern.
 * After setting up the dispatching saga (if not already running), **shceduleTask** emits to the channel a value that the saga can take and process each time **scheduleTask** is called.

-Sagas are object and class friendly because the sagas, which are member functions, are automaticaslly bound by Proxily to their target object.
+Sagas are object and class friendly because the sagas, which are member functions, are automatically bound by Proxily to their target object.
 ```
 class Container {
     *task({interval} : {interval : number}) {